liamb13/lucidity-next-sanity-starter/README.md

 ## Support

-Do you need support with Lucidity, Sanity or Next.js?
-We offer paid support and consulting services, as well as website builds, apps, and custom development.
+Do you need support with Lucidity, Sanity, Next.js or Nuxt?

+Hex is a digital experience and product agency that works with start-ups and established businesses.

+We're trusted to be the core technical team behind their projects.
+We have a key focus on mentoring, to ensure the practices we bring in are adopted by the internal team before our collaboration is over.

 Feel free to email me at jamie [at] hexdigital [dot] com, or [get in touch via our website](https://www.hexdigital.com/contact) to discuss your project.